 Administration Building, AD 108 (323) 953-4000 ext.
-2335 Email: umoja@lacitycollege.edu lacitycollege.edu/umoja

-Umoja (a Kiswahili word meaning unity) is a community and critical resource dedicated to enhancing the cultural and educational experiences of African American and other students.
-We believe that when the voices of histories of students are deliberately and intentionally recognized, the opportunity for self-efficacy emerges and a foundation is formed for academic success.
+2335 Email: umoja@lacitycollege.edu lacitycollege.edu/umoja when the voices of histories of students are deliberately and intentionally recognized, the opportunity for self-efficacy emerges and a foundation is formed for academic success.
 Umoja actively serves and promotes student success for all students through a curriculum and pedagogy responsive to the legacy of the African and African American Diasporas.